10 Common IT Interview Questions and How to Answer Them

 What they’re really asking: Do you have leadership skills?

-Sometimes employers like to gauge if somebody has leadership potential, even if the position is an entry-level role.
+Sometimes employers like to gauge if a candidate has leadership potential, even if the position is an entry-level role.

 Other forms this question might take: